-(Editor's Note: “Flyover country” refers to the large expanse of land that nonstop flights pass over when traveling between the major urban areas along the East and West coasts, such as flights between New York and Los Angeles.
-The term is often used derisively to suggest that the interior region of the United States, including Northcental Pennsylvania, is a cultural and political wasteland that is best to fly over and avoid.)
+(Editor's Note: “Flyover country” refers to the large expanse of land that nonstop flights pass over when traveling between the major urban areas along the East and West coasts, such as flights between New York and San Francisco or Philadelphia and Los Angeles.
+The term is often used in a derisive manner to suggest that the interior region of the United States, which includes most of Pennsylvania, is a cultural and political wasteland that is best to fly over and avoid.)

-I spent the first half of my life in large metro areas, such as New York, Chicago, Atlanta, and Detroit.
-After working in advertising for several years, I decided to make a mid-career switch into academic teaching and research.
-I moved to Northcentral Pennsylvania to join the business faculty at Bucknell University, and then transferred to Lycoming College a few years later.
-I loved my jobs, but outside of work, I had a hard time acclimating to the slower and more natural pace of life in our rural locale.
-I missed the constant stimulation and endless amusements that big cities offer, and I found living in flyover country to be rather boring in comparison.
+I spent the first half of my life in large metro areas, such as New York, Chicago, and Atlanta.
+After working in advertising and business for several years, I decided to switch into academic teaching and research.
+I joined the business faculty at Bucknell University, and then transferred to Lycoming College a few years later.
+I loved my jobs, but outside of work, I had a hard time acclimating to the slower and more natural pace of life in North Cental Pennsylvania.
+I missed the constant stimulation and endless amusements that big cities offer, and I found living in flyover country to be rather tedious in comparison.

 These things might seem trivial to big city sophisticates, but they add meaning and joy to everyday life in our neck of the woods, and they strengthen our shared sense of community and place.
 In the process of photographing these objects, I felt a deepening connection to the people, places, and natural amenities that make our region special.

 Now that I’m taking photographs again, I still aspire to creating images that have artistic merit, but I want them to be pictures that local residents can enjoy and relate to.
-Photographs that might help to remind us that Northcentral Pennsylvania is more than just a stretch of flyover country between New York and Los Angeles.
+Photographs that might help to remind us that North Cental Pennsylvania is more than just a stretch of flyover country between New York and California.

 A note about photographic prints